Metabolic myopathy: Diagnosis

 The symptoms of a metabolic myopathy can be easily confused with the symptoms of another disease.
 As genetic sequencing research progresses, a non-invasive neuromuscular panel DNA test can help make a diagnosis.
+Whole genome sequencing is required in more complex cases.
 If the DNA test is inconclusive (negative or VUS), then a muscle biopsy is necessary for an accurate diagnosis.
+In mitochondrial myopathies involving a single mtDNA deletion, DNA would have to be tested from affected muscle tissue rather than saliva or blood as unaffected tissues would show normal or near normal levels of mtDNA.

 A blood test for creatine kinase (CK) can be done under normal circumstances to test for signs of tissue breakdown, or with an added cardio portion that can indicate if muscle breakdown is occurring.
-An electromyography (EMG) is sometimes taken in order to rule out other disorders if the cause of fatigue is unknown.
-An Exercise Stress Test can be used to determine an inappropriate rapid heart rate (sinus tachycardia) response to exercise, which is seen in GSD-V, other glycogenoses, and mitochondrial myopathies.
-A 12 Minutes Walk Test (12MWT) can also be used to determine "Second Wind" which is also seen in McArdle Disease (GSD-V).
+In metabolic myopathies, baseline CK is either normal or elevated.
+An electromyography (EMG) test is sometimes taken in order to rule out other disorders if the cause of fatigue is unknown.
+In metabolic myopathies, the EMG is either normal or myopathic, but spontaneous activity is usually absent.

+An exercise stress test can be used to determine an inappropriate rapid heart rate (sinus tachycardia) response to exercise, which is seen in GSD-V, other glycogenoses, and mitochondrial myopathies.
+A 12 Minutes Walk Test (12MWT) can also be used to determine "second wind" which is also seen in McArdle disease (GSD-V) and phosphoglucomutase deficiency (PGM1-CDG/CDG1T/GSD-XIV).

-A cardiopulmonary exercise test can measure both heart rate and breathing, to evaluate the oxygen cost (∆V’O2/∆Work-Rate) during incremental exercise.
-In both glycogenoses and mitochondrial myopathies, patients displayed an increased oxygen cost during exercise compared to control subjects; and therefore, can perform less work for a given VO2 consumption during submaximal daily life exercises.
+A cardiopulmonary exercise test can measure both heart rate and breathing, to evaluate the oxygen cost (∆V'O2/∆Work-Rate) during incremental exercise.
+In both glycogenoses and mitochondrial myopathies, patients displayed an increased oxygen cost during exercise compared to control subjects; and therefore, can perform less work for a given V̇O2 consumption during submaximal daily life exercises.

+In fatty acid oxidation disorders (FAOD), while at rest, some exhibit cardiac arrhythmia (commonly various forms of tachycardia, but more rarely, conduction disorders or acute bradycardia); while others have a normal heart rhythm.